Whether you’re visiting the city or just taking a much-needed stroll around your own backyard, these gorgeous buildings are true must-sees.

 5. Minnesota State Capitol

 Minnesota's State Capitol is one of the Midwest's most spectacular buildings.
 Constructed in 1905 from white Georgia marble, St. Cloud granite and topped with a majestic statue encased in gold leaf, the building showcases the grandeur of classical style while still functioning with all the modern advances of today’s world.
-It's not enough just to admire the outside—free guided tours of the inside of the Capitol building start at the top of every hour (daily hours vary).
+It's not enough just to admire the outside—the building is open Monday through Friday 8am-5pm and free guided tours are offered from 10am-2pm.

 6. Pioneer Endicott Building